Italian focaccia Genovese

 To make typically Italian Focaccia Genovese, you will need some typically Italian, Tipo 00 flour.
 Tipo ’00’ is Italy’s go-to flour for quick breads like pizza and focaccia, for light cakes, biscotti and gnocchi.
 In some regions of Italy, it is also used as is, or mixed with semolina durum wheat flour to make egg pasta.
-We use these Italian flours all the time and have it for you to by at our online store at Pasta Nostra USA.

 There is quite a bit of confusion over what flour is what and one of the reasons for this is that Italian flour is graded by color, also referred to as ‘extraction rate’.
 This basically means that flour graded ’00’ is ground very fine and is therefore white, whereas 04 is more like whole meal flour.
 As a comparison, other countries grade flour by both color and gluten content.
 These flours typically have names like ‘strong’, ‘plain’ and ‘all purpose’.

 Focaccia Genovese is probably the easiest bread that you will ever make.
 It is best served fresh and straight from the oven.
 These ancient types of breads are a meal in themselves and this one will have your guest coming back for more …. and more!
 So make a little extra 🙂

 - 13 ½ fluid oz tepid water (for best results, use bottled, natural spring water)

 - 1½ tablespoons dried yeast